VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.5.6 =

 - Dashed Slug's wallet integration.
 Added the ability to use the point exchange to trade points for crypto on Dashed Slug's awesome wallet program.
 It is a rather complicated process and if you want to use it and cannot figure out how it works, you may have to contact me directly for support.
 I will make a video tutorial in the near future along with working on better documenation.
 - Modified wording as there will be a shift from Coinhive to other miners as they now cost $200 or more to use it.
-Remember VY256 miner is free to use!
+Remember VidYen Webminer is free to use!

 = 1.5.5 =